FOR DILLON CARMICHAEL, THE LAST THREE YEARS HAVE BEEN A WHIRLWIND, TO SAY THE LEAST.

 “I didn’t at any point consciously decide I was going to be a musician,” says Carmichael.
 “It just happened naturally.
 I found a kind of truth in country music that I couldn’t get anywhere else.”

 After finishing high school, Carmichael relocated to Nashville, where he earned a publishing deal at the tender age of 18.
-It was his first experience living in a city, and the discovery of a whole universe of like-minded artists whose lives revolved around making music thrilled him.
-Carmichael began collaborating with some of country’s most talented writers, but no Nashville resident had a bigger influence than Cobb, whose stewardship helped guide ‘Hell On An Angel’ from a dream to a reality.
+It was his first taste of life outside of rural Kentucky, and the discovery of a whole city full of like-minded artists whose lives revolved around making music thrilled him.
+Buoyed by his early success, Carmichael began collaborating all over town with some of most revered writers in the business, but no Nashville resident had a bigger influence on him than producer Dave Cobb, whose stewardship helped guide Hell On An Angel from a dream to a reality.